Building your NetSuite implementation dream team: contract vs permanent

 Contract vs permanent: different types of experience

 Both contractors and permanent staff come with experience that is vital to a successful implementation.
-Let’s start with the permanent staff; they are the ones who are more likely to know more about your business, as they live and breath it every single day.
+Let’s start with the permanent staff; they are the ones who are more likely to know more about your business, as they live and breathe it every single day.

 Permanent staff can inform on the most essential fields and data to be carried into NetSuite.
-They are also the ones who will be using the system after the NetSuite data migration is complete, and so can offer vital insight and instruction for the good of the company and the rest of the team.
+They are also the ones who will be using the system after the data migration is complete, and so can offer vital insight and instruction for the good of the company and the rest of the team.

 Conversely, contractors most often come with a different type of experience.
 They are more likely to be specialists, NetSuite experts who have been in multiple companies with the express purpose of aiding the data migration and integration process.
 As such they will bring a more generalist approach, but with less of the specific and in-depth knowledge of their permanent counterparts.

 “An ERP implementation project is not your core business,” explains Jeremie.
-“If not done right, you can put a lot of other profit-generating activities at risk or messing up the implementation and then requiring a more costly (time and resources) rescue mission.
+“If not done right, you can put a lot of other profit-generating activities at risk, or messing up the implementation and then requiring a more costly (time and resources) rescue mission.

 “When you work on your own implementation, you cannot work on making sales, thereby stunting the growth of your business — you will have to learn as you implement.
 You will be lacking all the tacit knowledge that comes with doing multiple implementations.
 It’s similar to asking yourself if you would be comfortable performing your own open-heart surgery (but on your business).”